ROBOTIS-GIT/emanual/docs/en/software/rplus2/task.md

   ![](/assets/images/sw/rplus2/task/roboplus_task2_061.jpg)

-### Lable/Jump
+### Label/Jump

 - These instructions are used for branching the program.
-- Lable indicates the branch of the program.
+- Label indicates the branch of the program.
-- Jump instruction skips to the designated Lable and run the code.
+- Jump instruction skips to the designated Label and run the code.

 The figures below show how the program branches by using Jump.
 - The figure on the left shows the program jumping to Mode1 and executing only the code from Mode1.